theresabutu/JS-Assignment-Theresa-Abutu-/Readme.md

 Question 1
-You can run JavaScript console in terminal or any command-line interface using Node. js Question 2
+You can run JavaScript console in terminal or any command-line interface using Node.js.
+Question 2
 With JavaScript you can: